 The REDA specifically bars employers from discharging or discriminating against employees who perform or threaten to perform certain activities.
 These activities include filing a claim or complaint; initiating an inquiry, investigation, inspection, or proceeding; and providing testimony or information regarding the North Carolina Workers’ Compensation Act.

-There are also common law protections offered by the state of North Carolina for employees who engage in protected actions.
+There are also common law protections offered by Greenville for employees who engage in protected actions.

 What Are Your Options?